lowRISC/opentitan/doc/project/_index.md

 ## Initiating new development

 The [OpenTitan RFC process]({{< relref "rfc_process" >}}) guides developers on how to initiate new development within the program.

+## Committers

+Committers are individuals with repository write access.
+Everyone is able and encouraged to contribute and to help with code review, but committers are responsible for the final approval and merge of contributions.
+See the [Committers]({{< relref "committers.md" >}}) definition and role description for more information.